saboyle/LeavingCareWiki/Money.md

 If you would prefer to start work rather than stay in education, starting an apprenticeship will make you eligible for up to £3,000
 [https://www.apprenticeships.gov.uk/apprentices/support-care-experienced-apprentices](https://www.apprenticeships.gov.uk/apprentices/support-care-experienced-apprentices)

-You should also be paid the minimum rate that applies to your age, so check here [https://www.gov.uk/become-apprentice/pay-and-conditions](https://www.gov.uk/become-apprentice/pay-and-conditions)
+You should also be paid at least the minimum rate that applies to your age, so check here [https://www.gov.uk/become-apprentice/pay-and-conditions](https://www.gov.uk/become-apprentice/pay-and-conditions)

 If you think you're not being paid properly or you're having money problems with your employer, contact Citizens Advice [https://www.citizensadvice.org.uk/work/pay/getting-paid-less-than-minimum-wage-or-living-wage/](https://www.citizensadvice.org.uk/work/pay/getting-paid-less-than-minimum-wage-or-living-wage/)

 If you are on a low wage and you are over 18 you can apply for **Universal Credit** see above

-For everyone under 18 you should contact your personal advisor at the council
+For anyone under 18 contact your Personal Adviser or one of the organisations shown above

-p
 *